 Fees Under Ladenburg Thalmann Asset Management

-Ladenburg Thalmann Asset Management’s fees vary on a program to program basis.
+Ladenburg Thalmann Asset Management’s fees vary on a program-to-program basis.
 The firm typically provides maximum fee rates for each program, meaning your specific fee will be negotiated individually.
 In some cases, LTAM may decide to charge one-time fixed or hourly fees instead of abiding by the usual AUM-based system.
+All fees can be negotiated at the sole discretion of the firm.

 |Ladenburg Thalmann Asset Management Fee Schedules|